ashishHomble/homble-frontend-assessment/README.md

 **Details:**

-- Get list of products with ids, quantities and name from endpoint `/dashboard`
+- Get list of products with ids, selling price and name from endpoint `/dashboard`
 - Create a table like interface with headings and buttons to sort the data.
-- Implement sorting functionality that allows sorting by product ID, quantity, or name.
+- Implement sorting functionality that allows sorting by product ID, selling price, or name.
+- Enable a Check button
+  - Provide a "Check" button for each element (row).
-- Enable functionality to "inward" products without reloading the page, allowing continuous operations.
+  - Clicking this button should remove the element from the page without reloading, allowing for continuous operations.
-- Add a search bar that supports "contains" search for product name or ID.
+- Add a search bar on top of table that supports "contains" search for product name or ID.

 ## Submission